PrefectHQ/prefect/docs/guides/automations.md

 Finally, let us create the actions that will be done once the triggered is hit.
 In this case, let us create a notification to be sent out to showcase the completion.

+Now the automation is ready to be triggered from a flow run completion.
+Let us locally run the file and see that the notification being sent to our inbox after the completion.

 !!!
-Warning "No deployment created"
+Tip "No deployment created"
         Keep in mind, we did not need to create a deployment to trigger our automation, where a state outcome of a local flow run helped trigger this notification block.
+We are not tied to creating a full deployment in order to have safe responses to our desired outcomes.

 # Event based deployment example
 - Showcase creating an automation via the rest api based on a trigger from an event
 - Automation kicks off another deployment
 - New deployment -> Alternate data location to pull data from We can create an automation that can help kick off a deployment instead of a notification.
 Let us explore how we can programatically create this automation.
-We will take advantage of our extensive REST API catelog to help 'automate' the creation of this Automation.
+We will take advantage of our extensive REST API catelog to help 'automate' the creation of this automation.

 Additionally, find more information in our [REST API documentation](https://docs.prefect.io/latest/api-ref/rest-api/#interacting-with-the-rest-api) on how to interact with the endpoints further.